-In order of importance, here are seven keys to reading your dog’s body language:
+In order of importance, here are the keys to reading your dog’s body language.

 1. Energy Level

-The state of arousal will not tell you anything about the dog’s confidence level, but a high-energy dog can react quickly.
-If he is showing intent to bite with a short mouth growl (a threatening growl showing only the front teeth), steer clear!
+The state of arousal won’t tell you anything about the dog’s confidence level, but a high-energy dog can react quickly.
+If they are showing intent to bite with a short mouth growl (a threatening growl showing only the front teeth), then steer clear.